aderixon/talktalk/README.md

 looks worth serious consideration but not if it's just to give it to Sky.
 (Again, see comments on that post too.)

+* 4th Feb: Update call from CEO's office, as promised: still waiting on Openreach who have escalated to their Copper team for review on 9th with a new update scheduled for 11th Feb.

 ## Costs so far

 * £130 xmas break on call allowance, unable to claim as unable to work